 Training employees directly involved in engaging suppliers on supplier sourcing, due diligence and contract management framework

 Developing technology systems to improve visibility and management of the supply chain

 Segmenting our supply base according to risk and criticality and applying suitable onboarding and contracting processes for each

 Our Organisation and Business

 HireAra is owned by its shareholders and provides recruitment software to agencies of all sizes.
 Our registered office is in London, UK.
-All the people currently employed by and providing services to HireAra are based in the UK with the exception of our Chief Technology Officer who is based in Mexico.
+All the people currently employed by and providing services to HireAra are based in the UK.

 We help recruitment agencies create beautiful applicant brands.
 We are committed to providing our customers with the services, tools and products to support them in and enhance the provision of their end customer services delivery at lower cost and consistently higher quality through the automation of repetitive business processes.